 According to the CDC, chronic obstructive pulmonary disease (COPD) is surprisingly common.
 The experts say that at least 16 million Americans suffer with this challenging breathing problem.
 We’re talking about chronic bronchitis and emphysema.
 A TV commercial promotes Trelegy for COPD.
-Are there side effects people with COPD should know about?
+Some people use this inhaler for asthma.
+Are there side effects people with COPD or asthma should know about?

 Have You Seen the Trelegy for COPD Commercial?

 Even if you do not have COPD you must watch the Trelegy commercial!
 It has a slogan: “The Power of 1-2-3.”
 And that catchy tune is reminiscent of a 1970s number one hit by the Jackson 5!

 You say that doesn’t ring a bell.
 Here, take just a moment to click on this link to Dick Clark and the Best of Bandstand.
 I guarantee you will not be able to get “ABC” out of your head, which is probably the goal behind “The Power of 1-2-3.”

 Now watch the Trelegy for COPD commercial.
 Here is a link.
 Notice the similarity?
 Kind of hard to get the “Power of 1-2-3” out of your head, wouldn’t you say?

 What Are the Side Effects of Trelegy for COPD?